Nizhny Novgorod: Soviet era

 There were no permanent bridges over the Volga or Oka before the October Revolution in 1917.
 Temporary bridges were built during the trade fair.
 The first bridge over the Volga was started by the Moscow–Kazan Railway Company in 1914, but only finished in the Soviet Era when the railway to Kotelnich was opened for service in 1927.

 The Marxist activist and Tsarist dissident Maxim Gorky was born in Nizhny Novgorod in 1868 as Alexey Maximovich Peshkov.
 In his novels he described the dismal life of the city proletariat.
 When he returned to the Soviet Union in 1932 on the invitation of Joseph Stalin, the city was renamed Gorky.
 The city bore Gorky's name until 1990.
 His childhood home is preserved as a museum, known as the Kashirin House, after Alexey's grandfather who owned the place.

 During World War II, from 1941 to 1943, Gorky was subjected to air raids and bombardments by Germany.
-The Germans tried to destroy the city industry because it was the main supplier of military equipment to the front.
-These attacks became the most powerful in the entire World War II in the rear of the Soviet Union.
+The Germans tried to destroy the city industry because it was a major supplier of military equipment to the front.
+Of the attacks made in the rear of the Soviet Union, these became the most powerful in the entire duration of the war.